-September 1, 2012 marked the thirteenth anniversary of the Ebbetts Pass Fire District providing Paramedic Level – Emergency Medical Care.
+September 1, 2018, marked the 19th anniversary of the Ebbetts Pass Fire District providing Paramedic Level – Emergency Medical Care.

 Residents of the Fire District passed the first special tax authorizing the district to hire additional personnel and begin to provide Advanced Life Support Care in 1999.

 The Fire District assigned one Firefighter/Paramedic per shift who was assigned to Squad 431 – Shown on the right are Squad 431, Medic 434 and the Fire Districts Command Suburban.
 Medic 434 is the original Transport Unit owned by the fire district and is a reserve/utility vehicle today.
 Squad 431, which was the original paramedic response unit, is currently a Fire-Rescue response unit.

 Shown above are five fully stocked Paramedic Rescue Transport Units currently in service with the Ebbetts Pass Fire District – Two of these units are staffed 24/7 by the district with Firefighter/Paramedic personnel.
 One Unit is at Station #1 in Arnold and the second Unit at Station #3 in Hathaway Pines.
 The remaining three units are staffed by call-back personnel as needed.
 During peak periods it is not uncommon for the district to have three or four of these units committed to patient care or other emergency activities.
 The Medic Units are continually upgraded and replaced/re-fitted as mileage, wear & tear and age requirements mandate them to be taken off line as first out Medic Units.
 Some have been re-fitted as District snow plows, flat-bed utility vehicles etc.